 Country lodges in Japan, by ward

-Shibuya: The ward offers a lovely little lodge in Hakone called Ninotaira.
-The cost is 5,450 yen per person based on double occupancy, and includes two meals and onsen (hot springs).
-The lodge is a two-minute walk from Chokoku-no-mori on the Tozan railway.
-Here’s how to get from Tokyo to Hakone.
+The ward offers a lovely lodge in Hakone called Ninotaira.
+The cost is ¥5,300 yen per person based on double occupancy, and includes two meals and onsen (hot springs).
+It’s a two-minute walk from Chokoku-no-mori on the Tozan railway.
+See how to get from Tokyo to Hakone.

-Shinjuku: Residents of Shinjuku are rather lucky, as their city provides several properties.
+Residents of Shinjuku are rather lucky, as their city provides several particularly awesome properties.
 First on the list is Hakone Tsutsuji-so, a lodge in Hakone that is only five minutes’ walk from Chokoku-no-mori Station.
-A bit more spendy than Ninotaira, it costs 6,700 yen per person, based on double occupancy, with two meals included.
-The hot spring is 650 yen extra.
+A bit more spendy than Ninotaira, it costs ¥6,700 per person, based on double occupancy, with two meals included.
+Knock ¥1,000 off per person if you are three people.
+The hot spring is ¥650 extra.

-At Green Hill Yatsugatake in Yamanashi Prefecture, visitors can stay in a cottage or lodge, starting from 7,500 yen per person based on double occupancy.
-The rate here also includes two meals and onsen.
+At Green Hill Yatsugatake in Yamanashi Prefecture, visitors can stay in a cottage or lodge, starting from ¥7,500 per person based on double occupancy.
+Again, it gets cheaper if your group is bigger.
+The rate includes two meals and onsen.
 Food is seasonal and locally sourced.
-To get there, take a Limited Express from JR Shinjuku Station to Kofu, then transfer to the JR Chuo Line and ride it to Nagasaka Station (then take a shuttle).
+To get there, take a Limited Express from JR Shinjuku Station to Kofu, transfer to the JR Chuo Line and ride it to Nagasaka Station, then take a shuttle.

-Megamiko Village in Nagano Prefecture is set on a beautiful lake and offers lodging from 4,700 yen per person based on double occupancy.
-This includes two meals, including a lovely kaiseki-style (fancy and traditional) dinner and a breakfast buffet, as well as a public bath.
-You can take the shinkansen most of the way—simply get off at Sakudaira Station and catch a shuttle from there.
+Megamiko Village in Nagano Prefecture is set on a beautiful lake and offers lodging from ¥4,700 per person based on double occupancy.
+This includes two meals, including a kaiseki-style (fancy and traditional) dinner and a breakfast buffet, as well as a public bath.
+You can take the Shinkansen most of the way—simply get off at Sakudaira Station and catch a shuttle from there.

-Setagaya: The ward’s Residents’ Health Village in Gunma Prefecture is 4,760 yen for an adult in the high season (less in winter, and even cheaper if you book for several nights), and includes two meals and onsen access.
-Check out the local farm tours while you are there.
-To get there, take the shinkansen to Jomo-Kogen Station, then a shuttle bus to the lodge.
+The ward’s Residents’ Health Village in Gunma Prefecture is ¥4,760 for an adult in the high season (less in winter, and even cheaper if you book for several nights), and includes two meals and onsen access.
+Check out the local farm tours while you are there, or try white water rafting!
+To get there, take the Shinkansen to Jomo-Kogen Station, then a shuttle bus to the lodge.

-Machida: Kyukamura in Nagano Prefecture is good for those who like to rough it a bit.
-Cabins go from 2,500 yen per person based on double occupancy or higher.
-They are self catering, but bedding and kitchen accoutrements are included (just remember to bring your own towels).
+Kyukamura in Nagano Prefecture is good for those who like to rough it a bit.
+Cabins go from ¥2,500 per person based on double occupancy or higher.
+They are self-catering, but bedding and kitchen accoutrements are included (just remember to bring your own towels).
 People who live, work, or go to school in Machida can apply up to six months in advance; others can apply three months ahead of time.
-Pets can accompany you for 500 yen a furbag.
-There is also a campsite option for 200 yen a person.
-To save travel time, take the shinkansen to Sakudaira Station and then the Koumi Line to Shinano-Kawakami Station (followed by a shuttle to the cabins).
+Pets can accompany you for ¥500 a furbag.
+There is also a campsite option for ¥200 a person.
+To save travel time, take the Shinkansen to Sakudaira Station and then the Koumi Line to Shinano-Kawakami Station (followed by a shuttle to the cabins).

-Fuchu: Offers Yachiho in the Yatsugatake area of Nagano Prefecture.
-This ski and snowboard-friendly spot starts at 3,000 yen per night based on double occupancy, and includes onsen but no meals.
-Meal plans can be added from just over 2,000 yen a day, with the price going up depending on how fancy your want your chow to be.
-An easy way of getting there is taking the shinkansen to Sakudaira Station and then the Koumi Line to Yachiho Station, followed by a taxi to the lodge.
+You have access to Yachiho in the Yatsugatake area of Nagano Prefecture.
+This ski and snowboard-friendly spot starts at ¥3,000 per night based on double occupancy, plus a ¥200 fee, and includes onsen but no meals.
+Meal plans can be added from just over ¥2,000 a day, with the price going up depending on how fancy your want your chow to be.
+An easy way of getting there is taking the Shinkansen to Sakudaira Station and then the Koumi Line to Yachiho Station, followed by a taxi.

 Watch this next